 • Garnish – Top it with fresh herbs such as parsley or basil.

-Next, whisk in the plant milk in small increments.
+Whisk in the plant milk in small increments.
 Let it cook for 10 minutes, stirring occasionally.
+It will thicken during this time.

-At this point, the sauce should be creamy and lump-free.
-Stir in the nutritional yeast, seasoning, lemon juice, and 1 cup of pasta water.
-Cook for 2 more minutes.
+When the sauce is creamy and lump-free, stir in the nutritional yeast, seasoning, lemon juice, and pasta water.
+Cook it for a couple more minutes.

 Process steps for fettuccine alfredo.